Potato, Vegetable, and Rice Soup

 1. Step 1:

-How to cook soup in chicken broth with vegetables and rice?
-Prepare all the products listed in the recipe.
-First of all, boil the chicken broth.
-To do this, you can take any part of the bird (be it wings, legs, back or even breast).
-Fill the meat with water, after boiling, remove the foam, add salt, reduce the flame of the stove to moderate and cook the broth until the chicken is ready.
-It will take from 30 to 50 minutes (depends on the size of the pieces of meat).
+How do you make soup in chicken broth with vegetables and rice?
+Gather all the ingredients.
+First, make the chicken broth.
+Use any part of the bird (wings, legs, back, or even breast).
+Cover the meat with water, skim off the foam once it boils, add salt, lower the heat to medium, and cook until the chicken is done—30 to 50 minutes, depending on the size of the pieces.

 2. Step 2:

-Beans and broccoli can be taken fresh or frozen.
-Peel potatoes, onions and carrots.
-Remove the stalk, core and seeds from the bell pepper.
-Wash all vegetables in cold water.
+The beans and broccoli can be fresh or frozen.
+Peel the potatoes, onion, and carrot.
+Remove the stem, core, and seeds from the bell pepper.
+Wash all the vegetables in cold water.

 3. Step 3: